MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/include-saas-offer.md

 ### Plan for other details

-Apart from the detailed discussion on planning, you can also plan on the following information that helps the users to find your offer easily in the marketplace.
+Apart from the features discussed earlier, you also need to plan on the basic yet important information to be furnished with your offer.
+It helps the users to find your offer easily in the marketplace.

-* Offer categories: Decide on the primary and secondary categories of the offer that in turn decides the store where the offer is published.
+* Offer categories and industries: Decide on the primary and secondary categories of the offer.
+It decides the store where the offer is published and to identify your app in the marketplace.
-* Offer details: Decide the logos, keywords, and description that helps to improve the discovery of your offer in the marketplace
+* Offer details: Decide the logos, keywords, and description that helps to improve the discovery and value of your offer in the marketplace
 * Preview audience: Decide the audience and collate their email address that enables them to use and verify the preview offer before live.
 The email addresses must be either of Azure Active Directory or Microsoft.
+* Legal terms and condition: Provide relevant information for the users to be aware of the terms of use of your app.
+* Customer Relationship Management (CRM): Provide the details to receive customer leads.

 For comprehensive guidance, see [how to plan a SaaS offer for the Microsoft commercial marketplace](/azure/marketplace/plan-saas-offer).